heleeha/heleeha.github.io/essays/design-patterns.md

 Design patterns is a vague concept that is difficult to grasp.
 After watching a couple of videos and searching the internet for a while, I finally feel like
 I have an understanding of what design patterns actually are.
 To sum it up I would say; reusable solutions that are typical to commonly occuring problems in software design are called design patterns.
-We can say that the patterns are templates that can be costumized to solve a spesific design problem.
+We can say that the patterns are templates that can be costumized to solve a spesific design problem, and they are best practices for solving common problems.
+Desig patterns originate from Cristopher Alexander, in 1977 he wrote that a design pattern "describes a problem that occurs over and over again in our environment, and then describes the core of the solution to that problem, in such way that you can use this solution a million times over, without ever doing it the same way twice."

+Design patterns can be categorized into creational patterns, structural patterns and behavioral patterns.

 Design patterns are typical solutions to common problems in software design.
 Each pattern is like a blueprint